Fridays with Vicky 78

 I was looking at one of my pages and thought it would be a great fit to add a comparison chart.
 To side by side compare different elements of these similar products.

-Comparison charts give the reader a quick over view of the product, so that they can choose then one that’s right for them.
+Comparison charts give the reader a quick overview of the product so that they can choose than one that’s right for them.

 The page I want to improve sales on is a “Top 5 Product Page”.